Previously Diagnosed with Gestational Diabetes

 There is a lot you can do to reduce your risk, these include:

-- staying active · being the right weight for your height
+- eating well staying active · being the right weight for your height

 - stopping smoking